lewismj/cucumber/README.md

 **0.0.8+** Cucumber Test Framework (_runner_)

-**nb** Use **CucumberSpec** as the base class for your Cucumber test suite now.
+**nb** 1.
+Use **CucumberSpec** as the base class for your Cucumber test suite now.
 See the cucumber runner example.

-In this version of the runner you can specify the Cucumber arguments via your `build.sbt` file, as follows:
+2. You can specify the Cucumber arguments via your `build.sbt` file, as follows:

 ```scala
 val framework = new TestFramework("com.waioeka.sbt.runner.CucumberFramework")